solrudev/SimpleInstaller/README.md

 ```

 ## Java interoperability
+`SimpleInstaller.initialize()` is available statically and has a separate overload with notification icon resource ID as a parameter.

 There are static methods in `PackageInstaller` and `PackageUninstaller` which accept callbacks as a second parameter.
 They are wrappers around Kotlin suspend functions.
 Callbacks have the following interfaces:
 ```kotlin
 interface PackageInstallerCallback {